AdobeDocs/analytics.en/help/analyze/activity-map/overlay/settings.md

 * **[!UICONTROL Companies]**: Shows the current Analytics organization that you are logged in to.
 * **[!UICONTROL Page name]**: Shows the name of the current page.
 * **[!UICONTROL Language]**: Changes the language for Activity Map extension labels.
-Does not change content on your web site or link names in reports.
+This setting does not change content on your web site or link names in reports.
 Supported languages include English, French, Chinese (simplified), Chinese (traditional), German, Japanese, Korean, Spanish, and Portuguese.
 * **[!UICONTROL Label overlays with]**: Determines what the bubble or gradient text is.
 The default setting is [!UICONTROL Rank].
 Options include:
   * **[!UICONTROL No label]**: No text within the labels, making them colored boxes
   * **[!UICONTROL Value]**: Displays the number of link clicks ([Occurrences](/help/components/metrics/occurrences.md))